Stádlec Suspension Bridge: Relocation

 The bridge was dismantled into 2,000 blocks and 1,100 steel parts and then reassembled.
 After ten years of temporary storage, however, some of the iron parts of the chains were damaged or missing at all, making it much more difficult to recover.
-Of the total weight 102 tons of the iron parts, 14 tons had to be recreated, and some new stone blocks had to be delivered.
+Of the total weight 102 tonnes of the iron parts, 14 tonnes had to be recreated, and some new stone blocks had to be delivered.
 How difficult the dismantling and rebuilding was shows the fact that at some point the officials considered to shorten the bridge from the original 90 m length to only 60 meters.

-The construction was completed on May 25, 1975 by the ceremonial insertion of a memorial stone into the right bank pylon.
-The total relocation cost was 11 837 000 Kčs (at that time).
+The construction was completed on 25 May 1975 by the ceremonial insertion of a memorial stone into the right bank pylon.
+The total relocation cost was 11,837,000 CSK (at that time).